deanturpin/meta/README.md

 ## Why now?

 It kinda feels like it could be the start of something big.
-It absolutely doesn't seem a stretch that Trump could demand access to all our messages to protect us from the bad men.
+It absolutely doesn't seem a stretch that Trump could demand access to all our messages to protect us from the bad men (in fact he's been threatening [TikTok](https://www.independent.co.uk/news/world/americas/us-politics/trump-save-tiktok-working-again-app-download-b2682563.html) in the lead up to his inauguation).
 But if you minimise your digital exposure and all this blows over, what will you have missed?
 A lot of cat videos?
 You will definitely have learnt a lot about how your data is used and abused.

 ## The tech giants